OlgaHi/Sillystringz-s-Factory.Solution/README.md

 By _Olha Hizhytska_

 ## Description
 An MVC web application designed as a Many-to-Many database Relationship program.
-It will help the user to manage their employees and corresponding clients to each employee.
+It will help the factory manager to keep track of engineers and machines they have lisence to repair.

 ## User Stories